late-exairu/Jadoo/README.md

 - **Tailwind CSS 4** - Utility-first CSS framework
 - **Class Variance Authority** - Component variant management
 - **GitHub Pages** - Static site hosting

-## 📄 License

-This project is private and proprietary.

-## 🤝 Contributing

-This is a private project.
-Please contact the maintainer for contribution guidelines.